Bw3ll/JOP_ROCKET/README.md

 Thank you to Austin Babcock for his help with various issues relating to the JOP ROCKET, including his install instructions.
 He is a master of JOP.

+We have uploaded an archive, JOP ROCKET challenge - toy binaries.zip, to allow interested parties to test and practice JOP on some sample toy binariesusing the JOP ROCKET, using the JOP ROCKET.
+Can you bypass Data Execution Prevention (DEP)?
+This is good if you want to practice JOP on a binary that you know is guaranteed to be vulnerable and have the right gadgets.
+There is an easier and a harder version of the same binary.
+Though JOP likely will be harder the first time, until someone gets the hang of it.

 ## Basic install instructions for JOP ROCKET